 UNICEF Statement on impact of Storm Molave in Viet Nam

 HA NOI, Viet Nam, 28 October 2020 – Storm Molave, which today battered Viet Nam’s central coastal region, is one of the strongest storms to hit the country in 20 years, according to the country’s meteorological agency.
 Molave struck areas and populations already suffering from cascading flood events and adding new areas to the list of communities facing emergencies.
-The storm is causing extreme rainfall in the region and it is predicted to continue over the coming days, worsening the already precarious situation faced by many families.
+The storm is causing extreme rainfall in the region which is predicted to continue over the coming days, worsening the already precarious situation faced by many families.

 A rapid assessment of existing flooded regions, conducted at the end of last week, identified 1.5 million children at risk and this latest storm escalates the numbers at risk to well over 2.5 million children.
 For the affected populations, their homes remain severely damaged, their food stocks have been lost, they have no access to clean water for drinking, washing and cooking; and water and sanitation systems have been damaged.
 Many people have been moved to evacuation centres, which are themselves flooded, resulting in difficult health and hygiene conditions for the displaced people, primarily women, children and elderly.
 Added to this is the trauma of the violent storms and rushing waters, that for a population where many cannot swim, creates fear and impacts mental wellbeing.